 You can use these tips to write an English teacher's resume:

 When it comes to formatting a resume, there are some things that never go out of style: a clean, simple, modern design where brevity reigns supreme.

 The most important thing is that your font is scannable and easy to read.
 Times New Roman is commonly viewed as a classic resume font, but it is also dated and can be considered boring.
 Try using clean, sleek fonts like Calibri, Arial, or Verdana to give a more tightened-up presentation.

-Text should be black or grayscale and any headings or sub-headings should be bolded where necessary.
+The text should be black or grayscale and any headings or sub-headings should be bolded where necessary.

-It goes without saying that there are a handful of basics that every resume should entail, no matter what the position you are applying for.
+It goes without saying that there are a handful of basics that every resume should entail, no matter what position you are applying for.
 Things like name, contact details, education and experience are a must!

-Basic Information: You will need to list your first and last name, contact information including email and location, a phone number that includes country and area code, or if you are traveling around a lot, it is imperative to include a Skype number/ID as many online schools will interview via Skype, age, and citizenship/nationality.
+You will need to list your first and last name, contact information including email and location, a phone number that includes country and area code, or if you are traveling around a lot, it is imperative to include a Skype number/ID as many online schools will interview via Skype, age, and citizenship/nationality.

-Objective: This is usually a short paragraph, a couple of lines in length, outlining your goal.
+This is usually a short paragraph, a couple of lines in length, outlining your goal.
 Your objective should closely align with the online school you are applying to work with.
 For example, if you are applying to teach English online with a company that only teaches young learners, then your goal needs to focus on teaching children (and not adults).

-Education: List your highest level of education including any and all programs, degrees, certification, and other formal training programs that you have attended and completed either in-person or online.
+List your highest level of education including any and all programs, degrees, certification, and other formal training programs that you have attended and completed either in-person or online.

 → It is important to highlight your TEFL Certification here.
 You’ll want to note the number of hours the course was, as well as any practicum hours completed.